cdk8s-team/cdk8s/rfc/helm-import.md

 * **--helm as a flag**

-  Instead of using `cdk8s import helm:url`, I initially thought of using a flag `--helm` where if present would mean that the url is supposed to be of a helm chart.
+  Instead of using `cdk8s import helm:url`, I initially thought of using a flag `--helm` where if present, it would mean that the url is supposed to be leading to a helm chart.
 This adds a flag to the import command and keeping it as `helm:` makes it similar to what we have for `github:`.

 * **Reusing ApiObjectDefinition**